 - I'm thinking of you during this time of sorrow.
 Don't hesitate to call if you need me.

 - My heart aches for you and your family.
 I'll never forget your father's generosity and graciousness.
+He was always so kind to me.

 - Our family is deeply saddened by the loss of your grandfather.
 He was such a wise man who never seemed to mind sharing his knowledge with anyone who asked for advice.

 - My thoughts are with you during this difficult time of loss.
 Please let me know if there is anything I can do.
+If you need help with housework, let me know, and I'll come right over.

-- Your husband was such a valuable asset to our company, and we'll all feel the loss very deeply.
+- Your husband was such a valuable asset to our company, and we all feel the loss very deeply.
 Please accept our condolences and know that our thoughts and prayers are with you during this difficult time.

 - I'm heartbroken about your loss.
 If there is anything I can do, please let me know.
 In the meantime, I'd like to deliver a meal so you won't have to worry about cooking.
+I'll be calling soon.

 - I'm sorry you're going through this difficult time, and I'm praying for peace for you and your family.